Crawling technicolor: NG-mode conformal-invariant world at alphaIR

-Unlike a scale-invariant theory in WW mode, the world at $\alphaIR$ is somewhat similar to the physical world (TC or QCD) for $0 < \alpha < \alphaIR$.
-It has a particle spectrum with \begin{itemize} \item non-NG masses close to their physical values, because in the physical world, scale invariance is approximate at low energies, and \item a NG sector which is massless because at $\alphaIR$, scale and chiral invariance are \emph{exact}. \end{itemize} This situation is allowed because amplitudes at $\alphaIR$ can have a complicated dependence on scales set by the dilaton decay constant ($F_\sigma$ or $f_\sigma \not= 0$) and other dimensionally transmuted masses $\cal M$ and condensates.
-As we emphasize in various sections of this paper, the effects of $\cal M$ dependence must be carefully distinguished from those due to explicit breaking of scale invariance in the Lagrangian, e.g.\ by fermion mass parameters or Coleman-Weinberg potentials.
+Unlike a scale-invariant theory in the WW mode, the world at $\alphaIR$ is somewhat similar to the physical world (TC or QCD) for $0 < \alpha < \alphaIR$.
+It has a particle spectrum with \begin{enumerate}[label=(\arabic*)] \item non-NG masses close to their physical values, because in the physical world, scale invariance is approximate at low energies, and \item an NG sector which is massless because at $\alphaIR$, scale and chiral invariance are \emph{exact}. \end{enumerate} This situation is allowed because amplitudes at $\alphaIR$ can have a complicated dependence on scales set by the dilaton decay constant ($F_\sigma$ or $f_\sigma \not= 0$) and other dimensionally transmuted masses $\cal M$ and condensates.
+As we emphasize in various sections of this paper, the effects of $\cal M$ dependence must be carefully distinguished from those due to an explicit breaking of scale invariance in the Lagrangian, e.g.\ by fermion mass parameters or Coleman-Weinberg potentials.

-In case this picture seems counter-intuitive, recall the fact that the NG scaling mode for the ground state at $\alphaIR$ requires it to have a non-compact scaling degeneracy in addition to compact chiral degeneracies.
-Under a finite scaling transformation, a scale-invariant world's ground state $|\textrm{vac}\rangle$ is transformed to the ground state $|\textrm{vac}\rangle'$ of another scale-invariant world, which we call world$'$:
+In case this picture seems counterintuitive, recall the fact that the NG scaling mode for the ground state at $\alphaIR$ requires it to have a noncompact scaling degeneracy in addition to compact chiral degeneracies.
+Under a finite scaling transformation, the ground state of a scale-invariant world $\cal W$ is transformed to the ground state $|\text{vac}\rangle'$ of another scale-invariant world $\cal W'$: